kasargeant/warhorse/README.md

 Warhorse is designed to be a zero-configuration task runner for JavaScript projects.

-It is an on-going attempt to help make developers lives easier by removing the increasing amount of repetitive "build" task type from day-to-day development.

-When you run it in a project folder - if the folder is layout according to one of the conventions it recognises... then Warhorse will automatically:-
+Think of it like, Grunt or Gulp - but, without the weeks of configuration. ;)

+Warhorse is built to:-

-* Bundle/transpile your JS files,
+* **Bundle**, **transpile**, **minimise** your JS files,
-* Minimise/optimize your stylesheets and scripts,
+* **Preprocess** and **post-process** your templates, SASS and CSS stylesheets,
-* Compress your project assets,
+* **Compress** your project assets,
+* **Test** everything together with coverage.
-* Document almost everything...
+* **Document** almost everything...
 (API, test, coverage and linting)
-* Handle your versioning,
-* Package and publish your end-product (e.g. to NPM)
+* Package and **publish** your end-product (e.g. to NPM)

-...and will keep watching and doing this - until you switch it off! ;)
+* And will keep **watch** and everything updated - until you switch it off!

-All with the emphasis on practicality, simplicity and readability.

-So you can focus entirely on developing your app - rather than infrastructure.
+So you can focus entirely on developing the actual code - which is your real app.

-## Why is Warhorse special?

-In short, because it's ludicrously simple to use.

-And simple because Warhorse doesn't try to be "everything for everyone".

-Instead, Warhorse is aimed strictly at the JavaScript professional - who appreciate anything to reduce their workload without reducing the quality.

-And it can do this by using the best in current JS tooling and preconfiguring everything for you in advance!
+## How does it do this?

-These sets (there's more than one!) of carefully thought-out and standardised project layouts, templates, boilerplate code, naming and configuration schemes - it calls its "Conventions".
+Warhorse is based almost entirely on a set of carefully thought-out and standardised project layouts, templates, boilerplate code, naming and configuration schemes - it calls its "Conventions".

-And if one these Conventions is a good fit for you... then congratulations - because now there's nothing more you have to do.
-Well, other than code your world-beating application! ;)
+These Conventions don't try to 'reinvent the wheel' - but rather summerize - the most useful practises and structures that are in common-usage amongst developers and testers today.

+An overall design and selection strongly lead by: 'Convention over Configuration', the Principle of Least Astonishment and most of all KISS!

 You can find more information the specific Conventions that Warhorse offers in [Wiki:Warhorse Conventions](https://github.com/kasargeant/warhorse/wiki/Warhorse-Conventions).

+## What tools does Warhorse use?

+Warhorse maintains a curated and opinionated tool-set of core JS tooling to provide its functionality.
+These are, in no particular order:-

+* Babel,
+* Browserify,
+* GIT,
+* JSDoc,
+* JSHint, JSCS and ESLint,
+* LESS, SASS, CSSO and PostCSS,
+* Gifsicle, JpegTran and PngQuant,
+* SVGO,
+* plus a variety of bespoke tools.

+With everything preconfigured - so you don't have to!

+## What deployments can Warhorse support?

+Currently Warhorse supports building modules, libraries, clients and servers for targets:-

+* Node (Linux, MacOS, Windows)
+* Browser
+* Cordova (and PhoneGap)
+* [TO BE SOON IMPLMENTED] Electron

 ## Installation

+Warhorse is built and tested with all versions of Node v6+ on: Linux, MacOS and Windows.

     npm -g install warhorse